darktable-org/dtdocs/content/lua/exporting-images.md

 This code will work but it has a couple of limitations.
 This is just a simple example after all:

 - We use preferences to configure the target path.
 It would be nicer to add an element to the export UI in darktable.
-We will detail how to do that in the next section
+We will detail how to do that in the next section.

 - We do not check the returned value of `scp`.
 That command might fail, in particular if the user has not correctly set the preference.

 - This script can't read input from the user.
-The remote `scp` must use password-less copy. `scp` can't be provided a password easily, so we will leave it that way
+The remote `scp` must use password-less copy -- `scp` can't be provided with a password easily, so we will leave it that way.

-- There is no message displayed once the example is done, only the progress bar on the lower left side tells the user that the job is done.
+- There is no message displayed once the example is done, only the progress bar on the lower left side tells the user that the job is complete.

 - We use `coroutine.yield` to call an external program.
 The normal `os.execute` would block other lua codes from happening.